-The Kansas State Scholarship is designed to assist financially needy students in the top 20-30% of Kansas high school graduates who are designated as state scholars during the senior year of high school.
+The Kansas State Scholarship is designed to assist students with financial need in the top 40-50% of Kansas high school graduates who are designated as state scholars during the senior year of high school.
+Deadline: July 1.
 To be eligible to apply for the Kansas State Scholarship, in the senior year of a Kansas high school you would have:

-1) received a certificate stating that you completed the required curriculum

-AND

-2) received a letter stating that you were designated by the Kansas Board of Regents.
+- 1) received a certificate stating that you completed the required curriculum - AND - 2) received a letter stating that you were designated by the Kansas Board of Regents.